 Only since 1965 began to take shape the centrality of Dubai, which will become slowly airport of regional significance, while that of Sharjah loses importance (Fig. 21, 22 and 23).
 For example the MEA (Lebanese airline company), since 1966 beginning a flight Beirut-Dubai.
 On 1967 finally is made the Dubai-Al Ain air-route that was performed by a Gulf Aviation flight to complete the connections between the localities truly active (Figures 24, 25 and 26).

-fig.22 – A registered air mail cover transported by car from Ras Al Khaima to the postal hub of Dubai.
+fig.22 – Registered air mail cover sent on 24/9/1972 and transported by car from Ras Al Khaima to the postal hub of Dubai.
 This time appears the transit cancel affixed on 26 September 1972.
 Were used also Shaikh Saqr stamps to pay this commercial shipment, direct to the headquarters of “The British Bank of the Middle East” in London.

 fig.26 – By the end of 1967, when the post office was opened, Al Ain (territory of Abu Dhabi) was connected with Dubai by a DC3 aircraft.
 The fact that the connection was done to Dubai and not to Abu Dhabi, is explained that Dubai had become the hub of postal reference for the Trucial States.

-In concluding this brief wrote, I add that the dates of departure, transfer and arrival of the covers are taken from the timetable outlined of Gulf Aviation company and the others air company involved for the years between 1950 and 1973.
+I add that the dates of departure, transfer and arrival of the covers are taken from the timetable outlined of Gulf Aviation company and the others air company involved for the years between 1950 and 1973.
+I conclude by stating that without the web page of timetableimages this article could not have been written.